MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

     :::image type="content" source="./media/manage-machine-groups/add-machine-group.png" alt-text="Screenshot of the dialog to add a machine to a machine group.":::

 1. If it's the first time adding a machine to this group, you need to create a password for your group.
 This password limits access for users who can add machines to the group.
 Make sure you keep the password, as you'll be unable to recover it.
-If you've already added a machine before, enter the password for the group.
+If you've added a machine before, enter the password for the group.

 1. Select **Add machine**.